nikonru/NiLang/README.md

 x = F$ 10.1
 ```
 ## Short assignment
+Just a syntax sugar for the economy of characters in a source code.
 ```
 Int x = 0
 x += 1 # x = x + 1